PhotonVision/photonvision-docs/source/docs/getting-started/installation/sw_install/other-coprocessors.rst

 Updating PhotonVision
 ---------------------

-PhotonVision can be updated by stopping the service, copying in the updated jar, and restarting the service.
+PhotonVision can be updated by downloading the latest jar file, copying it onto the processor, and restarting the service.

 For example, from another computer, run the following commands.
 Substitute the correct username for "[user]" (e.g. Raspberry Pi uses "pi", Orange Pi uses "orangepi".)